BB2ME #28 – Meeting my hero in real life was awesome

 The rest of the night was anti-climatic

 Admiral McRaven’s speech was excellent.
 The punch bowl ceremony was fun.
-The award portion of the evening was nice.
+The award portion of the evening was pleasant.
 They honored Gina Haspel, the first female director of the Central Intelligence Agency (CIA).
 She gave some remarks, and then the evening was over.
 I was tired and returned to my hotel room.
-When thinking about that evening, the high point was definitely meeting Admiral McRaven.
-He was both nice and normal.
+When thinking about that evening, the high point was meeting Admiral McRaven.
+He was both friendly and normal.

 OSS Film about Admiral William McRaven.

-I am really glad that I was able to meet my hero that evening.
-After all, when is the next time I am going to see Admiral McRaven…probably never.
-I would have kicked myself if I missed the opportunity to meet and talk with him.
-I seriously doubt he will ever remember our conversation.
-It is one I will not forget.
-Just like the one I had with a sports star that I met.
+I am thrilled I could meet my hero that evening.
+After all, when is the next time I am going to see Admiral McRaven?
+Probably never.
+I would have kicked myself if I had missed the opportunity to meet and talk with him.
+He will never remember our conversation.
+I will not forget it, just like the one I had with a sports star I met.

 How I incorporated this billboard into my life

 No – I am not stalking my heroes these days.
 They are all safe.
-Instead, I am doing a better job of being more outgoing at social events.
+Instead, I am better at being more outgoing at social events.
 It is easy for me to be a wallflower and not meet anyone new.
 That would be a shame, especially if one of my heroes is there.
-Nowadays I do my best to meet a few new people at all social events I attend.
-Yes – I go out of my way to say hello to any hero that is there.
+Nowadays, I do my best to meet a few new people at all social events I attend.
+Yes – I go out of my way to say hello to any hero there.
 I would hate to miss that opportunity.

 What about you?

 Are you meeting new people?
-Do you introduce yourself to others, especially people that you want to meet, like your heroes?
+Do you introduce yourself to others, especially people you want to meet, like your heroes?
 If so – great.
 If not – go ahead.
 Stick out your hand and say hello to a hero.
-You will learn that most of them are normal people just like you and me.
+You will learn that most are ordinary, just like you and me.

 Your heroes are normal people.
 Talk to them when you have a chance.